Self-Supervised Learning for Large-Scale Preventive Security Constrained DC Optimal Power Flow: Experiments

 PDL-SCOPF is evaluated against three baselines to assess its performance. {\em It is important to stress that all baselines use the same primal neural architecture, including the repair layer for the power balance in the base case.} Only PDL-SCOPF also uses a dual network.
 The first baseline, denoted as \emph{Penalty}, is a self-supervised framework that uses the penalty function (Eq.~\ref{eq:penalty}) as a loss function.
 The other two baselines are supervised learning (SL) frameworks.
 The first supervised learning framework, \emph{Na\"ive}, uses a loss function that minimizes the distance between the base case generation dispatch estimates and the ground truth, defined as $\norm{\yapp - \mathbf{g}^*}_2$.
 The second supervised learning framework is inspired by the \emph{Lagrangian Duality} (LD) approach from \cite{fioretto2020predicting}: it combines the Na\"ive loss function with a penalty for constraint violations, i.e., loss function

 Contrary to \cite{fioretto2020predicting}, the penalty coefficient $\rho$ is not updated and is set to $1\mathrm{e}{3}$, which was chosen after hyperparameter tuning.
-Note that to test supervised frameworks, a significant number of training instances need to be accumulated.
-For the experiments, 10,000 instances for the six test cases were solved.
-The results will show that solving these SCOPF problems is time-consuming, making it prohibitive for large-scale cases.
+Note that to test supervised frameworks, a significant number of training instances need to be accumulated. \tb{ For the supervised learning baselines, 10,000 training instances for the six test cases were accumulated. } The results will show that solving these SCOPF problems is time-consuming, making it prohibitive for large-scale cases.
 However, it was felt important to compare the supervised and self-supervised frameworks and demonstrate that PDL-SCOPF can achieve a comparable or better performance without the need to solve training instances.

 \paragraph{Architectural Details}

 Both the primal and dual networks consist of four fully-connected layers, each followed by Rectified Linear Unit (ReLU) activations.
 Layer normalization \cite{ba2016layer} is applied before the fully-connected layers for the primal network only.
 The number of hidden nodes in each fully-connected layer is proportional to the dimension of the input parameter, and is set to be $1.5\dim(\x)$.